ibm-cloud-docs/EventStreams/limits_quotas.md

 ### Network throughput
 {: #lite_throughput }

-A recommended maximum of 100 KB per second.
+A recommended maximum for network throughput is 100 KB per second.
 Throughput is expressed as the number of bytes per second that can be both sent and received in a cluster.

-The recommended figure is based on a typical workload and takes into account the possible impact of operational actions such as internal updates or failure modes, like the loss of an availability zone.
+The recommended figure is based on a typical workload and considers the possible impact of operational actions such as internal updates or failure modes, like the loss of an availability zone.
 If the average throughput exceeds the recommended figure, a loss in performance might be experienced during these conditions.

 ### Partitions
 {: #lite_partitions}

-1 partition for each service instance.
+One partition for each service instance.

 ### Retention
 {: #lite_retention}

 A maximum of 100 MB for the partition.

 ### Consumer groups
 {: #lite_consumer_groups}